yanran-tang/CaseLink/README.md

 COLIEE2023 folders should be set in a similar way.

-The final project file are as follows:
+The final project files are as follows:

     ```
     $ ./CaseGNN/